ClickCease

 There are several types of bail in Maryland:

-1. Cash Bail – The judge permits the person posting the bail to deposit a percentage (usually 10%) with the court.
-Once the case is concluded the deposit amount is refunded.
+• Cash Bail—The judge permits the person posting bail to deposit a percentage (usually 10%) with the court.
+Once the case is concluded, the deposit amount is refunded.

-2. Property Bail – One home or land may used to post bail provide that the person posting the bond possesses sufficient equity in the property to match the bond amount.
+• Property Bail—One home or land may be used to post bail, provided that the person posting the bond possesses sufficient equity in the property to match the bond amount.

-4. Bail Bondsmen – Bondsman charge a fee usually 10% of the bond set by the judge or commissioner.
+• Bail Bondsmen – Bondsmen charge a fee, usually 10% of the bond the judge or commissioner sets.
 The fee you pay the bondsman is non-refundable.

 Bonds may be posted by anyone provided they are 18 years of age or older.